hillstub/Yeastriction-NodeJS/README.md

 The tool is written in Javascript and based on the MEAN.io stack (MongoDB, Express, AngularJS and Node.js).
 Running it on your own workstation requires therefore, Node.JS, MongoDB and NPM.
 You can also run it as a Dokku container on a service like DigitalOcean.

 1. First install Dokku.
-2. Next you need to install the following plugins
+2. Next you need to install the following plugins:
   + [dokku-apt](https://github.com/F4-Group/dokku-apt)
   + [dokku-mongodb-plugin](https://github.com/jeffutter/dokku-mongodb-plugin)
   + [dokku-persistent-storage](https://github.com/dyson/dokku-persistent-storage)